'I'm just blessed. I'm glad to be alive'

 Tornado survivor: 'I'm just blessed.
 I'm glad to be alive'

-Severe storms passed through southern Oklahoma, Texas and Louisiana on Wednesday evening, killing at least seven people.
+Severe storms have passed through the Oklahoma, Texas and Louisiana, killing at least seven people.

-Dozens more were injured in the the tornadoes that uprooted trees and left homes without power.

-The National Weather Service (NWS) said the "extremely dangerous tornado" that hit the city of Onalaska and other parts of Polk and San Jacinto counties in Texas formed around 18:00 local time (23:00 GMT).

 -